DonTseTse/bash_commons/filesystem.md

 Documentation for the functions in [filesystem.sh](filesystem.sh).
 A general overview is given in [the project documentation](README.md#filesystem).

-If the pipes are not documented, the default is:
-- `stdin`: ignored
-- `stdout`: empty

-Parameters enclosed in brackets [ ] are optional.

 ## Quick access
 - [get_real_path()](#get_real_path)
 - [get_script_path()](#get_script_path)